semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-his-debts.md

 I will have time to talk about it in the articles to come.
 Anyway, we want to index the *Westeros* places.
 For that, let's say that our index would contain the population count of each cities we are indexing.
 The index would be `game_of_thrones_place` and the type for cities, `city`.
 Of course, we want to enable **numeric detection** for the `city` type.

-Our curl request would be :
+Our curl request would be:

 {% highlight sh %}
 $> curl –XPUT http://localhost:9200/game_of_thrones_place?pretty -d '{"city": {"numeric_detection": true }}'